-Assessment of learning
+Assessment of Learning

 WOU documents the use of assessment results to improve learning outcomes across academic departments.
 Our curriculum management system handles curriculum changes from proposal submission through communication to the registrar for integration into our course catalog.
 The tracking system gathers information on rationale for curriculum changes and records whether the curriculum change is driven by assessment data that has been collected.
 Table 1.C.7-1 summarizes data on assessment-driven changes.
-The rationales for assessment-driven program changes from 2018 through 2022 can be viewed <a href="https://example.com/here/beauty-state-of-the-program-learning-state-
+The rationales for assessment-driven program changes from 2018 through 2022 can be viewed here.